ipums/ipums.github.io/_drafts/big-data-on-a-laptop-tools-and-strategies-part-2.md

 Not as good as the C++ and `q` combo, but pretty good.
 Part of the extra time is due to starting up Python itself.
 In general, the data reads should be just as fast as with a C++ program.
 Data read in from Parquet is stored using the Arrow in-memory data storage library mentioned above.

 Now what if you want to convert our original CSV with PyArrow and save as Parquet?
-It's quite easy, though not as efficient as the custom C++ solution "make-parquet", especially in terms of memory."
+It's quite easy, though not as efficient as the custom C++ solution "make-parquet" in terms of memory required."
 You simply load a CSV into a Pandas data frame, then save the data frame as Parquet (which internally gets represented in Arrow format.)

 ```python
 import pandas as pd